Enterprise JFrog CLI configuration reference

 Configuration Encryption

 JFROG_CLI_ENCRYPTION_KEYwhen adding a configuration, you must set the same key every time you use that configuration.
-If you lose the encryption key, the stored credentials cannot be recovered — you must remove the configuration withjf config rmand re-add it.
+If you lose the encryption key, the stored credentials cannot be recovered β the configuration must be removed withjf config rmand re-added.
+For a guided procedure, see JFrog CLI environment variables.

-You can also use file-based encryption.
-See Configuring the CLI for details on both encryption methods.
+File-based encryption is also available.
+See Configuring the CLI for both encryption methods.

 Multi-Server Support